 2016 Conference: Chinese Infrastructure in Africa

 Save the date for the 3rd Annual China-Africa Research Initiative (CARI) Conference, which will be held on October 13 & 14, 2016 at the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington DC.
 This year’s theme is “Chinese Infrastructure in Africa,” and we are pleased to have Dr. Jamie Monson, Professor of History and Director of African Studies at Michigan State University, as our keynote speaker.
-Register Now.

 Policy Brief 14: Do Huawei's Training Programs Transfer Skills to Africa?